HirbodBehnam/RedditDownloaderBot/README.md

 ## Build

 First, install [FFmpeg](https://www.ffmpeg.org).
 On Debian or Ubuntu, simply run `apt install ffmpeg`.
-Then, clone and build the project using the following steps:
+Then, clone and build the project using the following steps.

 ```bash
 git clone https://github.com/mcsaeid/RedditDownloaderBot